gbmhunter/blog/content/programming/website-design/running-umami-on-aws-lightsail/_index.md

 Now you need to create a DNS A Record that points your subdomain `umami.my-domain.com` to the IP address of the Lightsail instance you just created.

-I use Cloudflare, so the following image shows a screenshot of myself setting up the A record through the Cloudflare control panel.
+I use Cloudflare, so {{% ref "fig-adding-dns-a-record-in-cloudflare" %}} shows a screenshot of myself setting up the A record through the Cloudflare control panel.
 It should be similar with most other DNS providers.

-{{% figure src="_assets/adding-dns-a-record-in-cloudflare.png" width="900px" %}}
+{{% figure ref="fig-adding-dns-a-record-in-cloudflare" src="_assets/adding-dns-a-record-in-cloudflare.png" width="900px" caption="Adding a DNS A record to point to the IP address of the Lightsail instance." %}}

 ## Installing Umami

-Connect via your Lightsail instance via ssh.
-You can use the in-browser terminal if you want, but I much prefer a proper terminal-based session (e.g. from Windows Terminal, bash on Linux, e.t.c.) for better responsiveness and copy/paste support.
+**Connect via your Lightsail instance via ssh.** You can use the in-browser terminal if you want, but I much prefer a proper terminal-based session (e.g. from Windows Terminal, bash on Linux, e.t.c.) for better responsiveness and copy/paste support.

-I had problems using the subdomain to connect, so I just used the IP address directly.
+I had problems using the subdomain to connect, so **I just used the IP address directly**.
 The IP address is shown on the main page for the Lightsail instance.
-You will need the private key that you setup/selected when you created the Lightsail instance above.
+You will need the private key that you setup/selected when you created the Lightsail instance above, which you can pass in to `ssh` using the `-i` option:

 ```shell
 ssh -i ~/.ssh/private-key.pem ubuntu@34.207.322.232